 It is a duty of Bowdon Preparatory School to provide appropriate supervision for the children in its care.
-The 'duty of care' places a specific responsibility on the Headmistress as overall manager in 'loco parentis', to ensure supervision procedures are in place.
-The supervision policy contains information on the care and supervision of pupils for teaching and non-teaching staff at Bowdon Preparatory School.
-Information contained here appears in other policies and documents such as the Behaviour Policy, Residential Visit Policy and Guidelines for Volunteers and Staff.
+The 'duty of care' places a specific responsibility on the Headteacher as overall manager in 'loco parentis', to ensure supervision procedures are in place.
+The supervision policy contains information on the care and supervision of pupils for teaching and nonteaching staff at Bowdon Preparatory School.
+Information contained here appears in other policies and documents such as the Behaviour Policy, Trips and Activities Policy, Guidelines for Helpers in School and Staff Code of Conduct Policy.

-Teachers must be in school from 8.30am.
+Teachers must be in school by and from 8.30am.
 Each Phase Leader is responsible for parent helpers and volunteers in their phase.
 All volunteers receive a full induction including a Code of Conduct which they must agree to and sign on induction.
 This emphasises the appropriate procedures that are in place when working with children in class, in small groups, and more specifically in a 1-1 situation.

-Staff are responsible for maintaining the required level of children's behaviour at all times with due regard to the 'Safer Working Practice in Education (2007)' document which is available on TEAMs.
+Staff are responsible for always maintaining the required level of children's behaviour with due regard to the 'Safer Working Practice in Education (2007)' document which is available on TEAMs.
 They should also be aware of the Safeguarding and related policies.
-Staff must seek medical advice if they are taking medication which may affect their ability to care for children and any staff medication will be securely stored at all times.
+Staff must seek medical advice if they are taking medication which may affect their ability to care for children and must inform the Bursar.
+Any staff medication will be securely stored at all times.